The following are policies related to business travel for Calvin University staff and faculty.

 Defensive driver’s training course required

-Calvin College has been mandated to require all operators of any (including your own) motor vehicles used for Calvin business/activities to complete a defensive driver’s training course.
+Calvin University has been mandated to require all operators of any (including your own) motor vehicles used for Calvin business/activities to complete a defensive driver’s training course.
 Every driver (instructors and students) must submit a completed Motor Vehicle Driving Release Form to the Physical Plant office in order to be registered for the online training course.
-The release form is included in the Instructor's Packet on the Web site.
+The release form is included in the Instructor’s Packet on the Web site.
 Additional online courses are required if you need authorization to drive a van.
-Please mark the driver's release accordingly.
+Please mark the driver’s release accordingly.

 Once enrolled, you will receive an email from a company called AlertDriving.
 They will give you a user name and password to use at their website to take the courses and pass the tests.
-The physical plant office will be notified of your successful completion of the course and will send you an endorsement sticker to put on the back of your Calvin ID card authorizing you to drive for Calvin College.
-The college's Transportation Policy may be found on the Physical Plant Web page under “Policies”.
+The physical plant office will be notified of your successful completion of the course and will send you an endorsement sticker to put on the back of your Calvin ID card authorizing you to drive for Calvin University.
+The university’s Transportation Policy may be found on the Physical Plant Web page under “Policies”.

 Renting vehicles for use in the U.S.